StackVista/stackstate-docs/use/metrics/telemetry_streams.md

 ## Add telemetry streams

 In StackState, telemetry streams need to be linked to elements \(components or relations\).
-Once a telemetry stream has been linked to an element it can be used as an input for the element's health checks.
+Once a telemetry stream has been linked to an element, it is available as an input for the element's health checks.
 Read how to [add a telemetry stream to an element](add-telemetry-to-element.md).

 {% hint style="success" "self-hosted info" %}